dasusers/OLD/README.md

                 <li>Potential eligibility for a cameo in “Solana: The Rise, the Fall, the Comeback”.</li>
             </ul>

-            <h2 class="section-header">👴 Cultural Impact</h2>
+            <h2>👴 Cultural Impact</h2>
             <p>OLD is a cultural artifact, a protest coin, and a passive-aggressive note to every protocol with over 10k TPS.
 It celebrates inaction, distrust in progress, and the good old days of missed airdrops and forgotten wallets.</p>

             <h2 class="section-header">🚫 Disclaimer</h2>
             <p>This white paper is satire.
-OLD is not a financial product.
+OLD is not a financial product nor is this financial advice.
 If you want to build it, please consult a Solana dev, your most patient friend, and a grandfatherly figure for moral support.</p>

         </div>